NiharaDeSilva/WFSim/README.md

 WFSim generates SNP data in Wright-Fisher populations, forward in time.

-Supports customizable parameters such as Effective population size, number of loci, mutation rate, theta, bottleneck duration etc
+Supports customizable parameters such as effective population size, number of loci, mutation rate, theta, bottleneck duration etc

 Output is generated in GENEPOP format